arnamak/nvim-nonicons/README.md

 # Nerd Font-Friendly nvim-nonicons

 ## This is a fork
-This is a fork of the work done by [yamatsum](https://github.com/yamatsum/nvim-nonicons).

-The only difference between this branch and the original is that the glyph mappings have been updating so as to not conflict with Nerd Font glyphs.
+The only difference between this branch and [the original](https://github.com/yamatsum/nvim-nonicons) is that the glyph mappings have been updated so as to not conflict with Nerd Font glyphs.

 See also: [nonicons](https://github.com/arnamak/nonicons)